chef/chef-web-docs/content/secrets.md

     weight = 80
 +++

-One way to manage secrets used by Chef is with data bags.
+One way to manage secrets used by Chef Infra is with data bags.

 ## Data Bags